 Here are picks for 20 great sources of paid traffic and advertising that are actually worth the investment!

 1. Google Ads

 One of the cons of this kind of advertising is limited formats.
-Given that Instagram is a visual-based platform you can only use videos or images to get your message across.
+Given that Instagram is a visual-based platform, you can only use videos or images to get your message across.

-LinkedIn is a fantastic source of traffic for any B2B.
-The targeting is also noteworthy with options of industry, position, role, and more.
+LinkedIn is a fantastic source of traffic for any B2B campaign.
+The targeting is also noteworthy, with options that include industry, position, role, and more.

 Spotify is yet another site that can be used to target a wide range of niches.
 A huge percentage of Spotify users have free accounts, which means that your reach is well worth the investment.